How to spot a fake Firefly

-Some units like the Pax and the Magic-Flight Launch Box are widely known to have many counterfeits, but other units such as the Firefly have recently seen the emergence of their own copy cat versions.
+Some units like the PAX and the Magic-Flight Launch Box are widely known to have many counterfeits, but other units such as the Firefly and the newer version, the Firefly 2, have recently seen the emergence of their own copy cat versions.
 There is significantly less information on these counterfeits, and we’re not exactly sure why.
-One theory is that counterfeits of the Pax and MFLB have been around for a long time, whereas the Firefly is a much newer vaporizer and doesn’t have the same popular status among the vaping community, so the counterfeit Firefly is a newer phenomenon encountered on a much less regular basis.
+One theory is that counterfeits of the PAX and MFLB have been around for a long time, whereas the Firefly is a much newer vape and doesn’t have the same popular status among the vaping community, so the counterfeit Firefly is a newer phenomenon encountered on a much less regular basis.

-Nevertheless, fake Fireflies do exist, and if you’re shopping on sites like eBay, Amazon or lesser-known vaporizer stores, you may be at risk of getting a fake.
+Nevertheless, fake Fireflies do exist, and if you’re shopping on sites like eBay, Amazon or lesser-known vaporiser stores, you may be at risk of getting a fake.

 Usually, we would tell our customers to look carefully at the location that the device is coming from, as most reputable vaporizers are made in the US, Canada or Europe.
 However, the Firefly is manufactured in China (with oversight from the US-based Firefly company) so it is significantly harder to tell whether Chinese manufacturers advertising the Firefly are peddling fakes or the real deal.
 Some will certainly be manufacturing cheap replicas, while other Firefly vaporizers advertised by Chinese sellers may very well be coming from the same manufacturer that makes the authentic unit.
 It’s pretty much a 50/50 chance, so we encourage online shoppers to be particularly wary and only buy from a reputable store you trust.